John Sattler

-John William Sattler (28 July 1942 – 20 March 2023) was a professional and national representative rugby league footballer who played in the 1960s and 1970s.
-He was a rugged Prop forward who captained his club, South Sydney to four premiership victories from 1967 to 1971 and who played four Tests for Australia – three as national captain.
-Known as "Satts", he was one of the hardmen of Australian rugby league and was regarded as an aggressive on field player but a softly spoken gentleman off the field - hence his other nickname "Gentleman John".
-His son Scott Sattler was also a professional rugby league footballer and won a national premiership with the Penrith Panthers in 2003.
+John William Sattler (28 July 1942 – 20 March 2023) was an Australian professional rugby league footballer played as a prop in the 1960s and 1970s.
+He captained South Sydney to four premiership victories from 1967 to 1971 and who played four Tests for Australia – three as national captain.
+Known as "Satts", he was one of the hardmen of Australian rugby league and was regarded as an aggressive on field player but a softly spoken gentleman off the field – hence his other nickname "Gentleman John".
+His son Scott Sattler also played professionally, winning a premiership with the Penrith Panthers in 2003.

 Club career

 John Sattler was born in 1942 at Telarah, New South Wales, and moved to Kurri Kurri with his family when he was 12 years old.
-His paternal grandfather, Peter Sattler, was a German immigrant who arrived in Maitland NSW in the late 1890s aged 6.
+His paternal great-great-grandfather, Peter Sattler, was a German immigrant who arrived in Maitland in the late 1890s aged 6.
 He attended Marist Brothers High School in Maitland, New South Wales, Sattler began playing rugby league at the late age of 16 for Kurri Kurri and represented Newcastle against the touring British side in 1962.
 The following year he moved to Sydney and joined the South Sydney Rabbitohs.